Community Fund FAQ

 Creative Residents remain in their current living location with their existing studio setup.
-Residents will visit our Adobe San Francisco office once a quarter and can expect to spend up to 25% of their time traveling to creative events.

-Can Creative Residents work for other clients during the residency?
+Can Creative Residents work for other clients during the Residency?

 The focus of the program is for Creative Residents to work on their projects and accomplish their long-term goals.
 Exceptions are considered on a case-by-case basis.